Kennesaw State Owls men's basketball

-The Kennesaw State Owls men's basketball team represents Kennesaw State University in Kennesaw, Georgia, United States.
-The school's team currently competes in the ASUN Conference.
-They are currently led by head coach Amir Abdur-Rahim and play their home games at the KSU Convocation Center.
+The Kennesaw State Owls men's basketball team represents Kennesaw State University, located in unincorporated Cobb County, Georgia, United States near the Atlanta suburb of Kennesaw.
+The school's team will start competition in Conference USA (CUSA) in 2024–25 after 19 seasons in the Atlantic Sun Conference.
+They are currently led by head coach Antoine Pettway and play their home games at the KSU Convocation Center.

 During their time as a member of NCAA Division II, they were national champions in 2004.
-In 2023, they will make their first ever appearance in the NCAA Division I tournament after winning their first ASUN championship.
+In 2023, led by head coach Amir Abdur-Rahim, they made their first ever appearance in the NCAA Division I tournament after winning their first ASUN championship.

 Former four-year graduate guard Markeith Cummings (2009–13) is the team's all-time leading scorer with 2,048 career points, passing former leader Herman Smith (1986–90, 1,683 points) on November 18, 2012.

 Postseason

 NCAA Division I Tournament

-The Owls have made one appearance in the NCAA Division I Tournament.
-The Owls were ranked as a 14th seed and lost to 3-seed Xavier in the first round.
-The game was played in Greensboro, NC on Friday, March 17, 2023.
+The Owls have made one appearance in the NCAA Division I tournament.
+Their record is 0–1.

 NCAA Division II Tournament results

-The Owls have appeared in three NCAA Division II Tournaments.
+The Owls have appeared in three NCAA Division II tournaments.
 Their record is 7–2.
 They were national champions in 2004.